 Physics at ECU

-While much of the research conducted in the Department of Physics at ECU is focused on the physics associated with biological phenomena and medicine, other important fields are also represented, including statistical physics, bioacoustics, high energy physics, and physics education, as well as atomic, molecular, radiation, and optical physics.
+While much of the research conducted in the Department of Physics at ECU is focused on the physics associated with biological phenomena and medicine, other important fields in physics are also represented, including statistical, atomic, molecular, radiation, optical, and high-energy.

-Merging biology, medicine, and optics, Xin-Hua Hu and Jun Lu in the Biomedical Laser Laboratory conduct multidisciplinary research in biomedical optics.
-Their efforts are focused on understanding how biological cells interact with light.
-One of the long term goals of their research, for example, is to develop a device that shines light on a cell and then “sees” whether the cell is cancerous or not.
+Merging biology, medicine, and optics, Xin-Hua Hu in the Biomedical Laser Laboratory conducts multidisciplinary research in biomedical optics.
+Dr. Hu’s efforts are focused on understanding how biological cells interact with light.
+One of the long term goals of his research, for example, is to develop a device that shines light on a cell and then “sees” whether the cell is cancerous or not.
 On a related front, Yongqing Li of the Biomedical Optics Laboratory traps cells, spores, or viruses in a laser beam with the goal of manipulating or examining them.
 The underlying aim of his research is to better identify and understand biological samples and processes at microscopic scales.

-Juan Beltran-Huarac is devoted to understanding the interaction between nanomaterials and tumor microenvironments in exogenous magnetic fields with the goal of treating cancer more effectively in a non-invasive manner.
+Juan Beltran-Huarac is devoted to understanding the interaction between nanomaterials and tumor micro-environments in exogenous magnetic fields with the goal of treating cancer more effectively in a non-invasive manner.
 He leads the Magnetic Formulations and Bionanotechnology Laboratory, where contrast agents for magnetic resonance imaging (MRI) are developed.
-Overall, his research group aims to demonstrate the value of new technologies in magnetic cancer treatment.
+His research group aims to demonstrate the value of new technologies in magnetic cancer treatment.

 In statistical physics, researchers seek to determine how atomic scale interactions lead to phenomena like boiling point, magnetism, or elasticity.
 The methods of statistical physics have been used to understand many biological systems, or complex systems in general.
 To this end, Martin Bier seeks to understand how, for example, a viral disease propagates through a population.